Mahmood Mamdani: Personal life

-Mamdani married Mira Nair, an Indian film director and producer based in the United States, in 1991.
-They first met in Nairobi, Kenya, and then again in Kampala, Uganda, in 1989 when Nair was conducting research for her film, Mississippi Masala.
-They married in 1991.
-As of 2025 Mamdani and Nair live in the Morningside Heights neighborhood in Manhattan, close to Columbia University.
+Mamdani married Mira Nair, an Indian Hindu film director and producer based in the United States, in 1991.
+They first met in Nairobi, Kenya, and then again in Kampala, Uganda, in 1989 when Nair was conducting research for her film Mississippi Masala.
+As of 2025, Mamdani and Nair live in the Morningside Heights neighborhood of Manhattan.

-Mamdani and Nair's only son, Zohran Mamdani, was born in Kampala in 1991.
-In 1996 the family moved to Cape Town, South Africa, for Mamdani to take up an appointment as head of the African studies program at the University of Cape Town, and lived there for around three years.

-Around 1999 they moved to the US and settled in New York.
-Zohran became a politician and is the mayor-elect of New York City as of 4 November 2025, having been a member of the New York State Assembly since 2021.
-His campaign to be elected was supported by his parents.
+Mamdani and Nair's only child, Zohran Mamdani, was born in Kampala in 1991.
+In 1996 the family moved to Cape Town, South Africa, for Mahmood Mamdani to take up an appointment as head of the African studies program at the University of Cape Town, and lived there for around three years.
+Around 1999, they moved to the US and settled in New York.
+Zohran Mamdani became a politician and has been the Mayor of New York City since 1 January 2026, having been a member of the New York State Assembly from 2021 to 2025.
+His mayoral campaign was supported by his parents.